 Coming to a new country without speaking the language or knowing anyone suddenly makes simple daily tasks daunting and overwhelming.
 What’s needed are friends to help with the transition.

 The first month is a critically important time once refugees arrive.
 Does the family have food?
+Do they know where to shop?
+Do they know how to use their appliances?
 Do they know how to get around?
-Do they have what they need?
-Welcome teams act as the support system for the family.
+Welcome teams act as the support system for the family to help ensure they have what they need.
 They are the advocates.
-They check in and make sure everything is ok.
 Often times, they’re the only people that the refugee family knows.
-They connect the family with resources, and they teach the family how to go grocery shopping, use appliances, sort through mail, and generally adapt to life in Houston.
+They connect the family with resources, and they teach the family how to adapt to life in Houston.

 Welcome teams work best in a group context, so the responsibility of meeting the family’s immediate needs can be shared.
 The vision is that these relationships would be long-term, so a six month commitment is required.
 The focus is on helping the family navigate through daily life, building lasting friendships, and caring for the refugee in an extravagant way!